How To Build A Custom Footer

 Now look at the Custom Global Footer created, using the Theme Builder.

 If you want to add an existing Layout Section to a Conditional Layout, you need to create the Layout first.
-Then, simply click on the Select Footer tab of the Layout, and navigate to Existing, from where you can add the Layout Section, as seen below.
+Then, you can simply click on the Select Footer tab of the Layout, and navigate to Existing, from where you can add the Layout Section, as seen below.

 With the Avada Theme Builder, creating a Custom Footer is not only now a reality, but rather, an unlimited possibility.
 Not only can you use the power of Fusion Builder to create almost any Footer you can concieve of, but thanks to the power of Conditional Layouts, you can also show, or hide, the Footer on any page, category, custom post type, or any combination of conditions you can think of.